 • A total of 252 pregnancies occurred in women who were exposed to biologic therapy before or during pregnancy, 168 of which had exposure during the prenatal period.

-• The pregnancy outcomes are detailed in Table: Pregnancy Outcomes by Age Group and Table: Pregnancy Outcomes by Time of Exposure (Biologics and Non-biologics) as of August 2018 and Table: Pregnancy Outcomes by Time of Exposure to Biologic and Nonbiologic Therapies as of August 2019.
+• The pregnancy outcomes are detailed in Table: Pregnancy Outcomes by Maternal Age Group and Pregnancy Outcomes by Time of Exposure to Biologics and Non-biologics Through August 2018 and Pregnancy Outcomes by Time of Exposure to Biologic and Nonbiologic Therapies as of August 2019.

 Gave birth